 The Principal Community Scholars Program is a collaboration between Principal and Campus Compact that supports the leadership development of undergraduate students seeking a business or business-related degree.
-Students are selected through a competitive process to receive a $1,000 scholarship and complete a civic leadership curriculum and a community-based experiential learning project.
 The curriculum and project help students develop critical skills for their careers.
+Students are selected through a competitive process to receive a $1,000 scholarship, participate in a civic leadership learning community and complete a community-based experiential learning project.